 - The Feb 1, 11:42AM email that is theorized to have enraged Chase to where he would within an half hour of receiving it decide to commit check fraud, and by the end of the week, kill an entire family-was written on the same day as the QuickBooks activity began, that is deemed incriminating to Chase.
 The reason Chase is given credit for the entries on QuickBooks is that there was no computer activity in the McStay residence that day.
 Question is then, if there was no computer activity in the McStay home on Feb 1, from what computer was the 11:42 AM email sent?

 - The idea that Chase was stealing when he wrote checks to himself is debunked by the fact that Joseph had also started writing computer checks for the first time.
 The check numbers Chase used were from a different series, and there was also a very clear order to how those checks were written.
 If Chase is stealing, why be so precise?
+And important to add is that every check written by Chase was for the amounts owed him.
+Chase didn’t need to embezzle what he was owed.
+Clearly this fact alone indicates that this computer check writing was initiated by Joseph McStay.

 - There are many problems with the theory put forward by the DA in regards to what occurred on February 4th.
 One of the major hiccups is, that if Joseph did fire Chase suddenly at lunch, why does Joseph phone Chase 7 more times that afternoon (once while at his computer viewing plans they were working on for a custom water feature), but DOES NOT change his QuickBooks password, or alert his bank to fraud or put a call into a welder as a replacement for Chase?